-Over 18 festival-exclusive outdoor kitchens (food and beverage costs are additional)
+- Over 17 festival-exclusive outdoor kitchens (food and beverage costs are additional)

-And a botanical garden’s worth of Disney character topiaries and interactive gardens and exhibits throughout the park
+- And a botanical garden’s worth of Disney character topiaries and interactive gardens and exhibits throughout the park

 In short, if you’re a treehugger, foodie or music lover, this is the festival for you.
-With so many things to enjoy and entertainment offerings changing throughout the day, there’s alot to keep track of, so be sure to snag a Flower & Garden Festival Passport as you enter the park.
+With so many things to enjoy and entertainment offerings changing throughout the day, there’s a lot to keep track of, so be sure to snag a Flower & Garden Festival Passport as you enter the park.

-When is Disney’s Flower and Garden Festival 2022?
+When is Disney’s Flower and Garden Festival 2023?

-This year, the Epcot Flower and Garden runs seven days a week from March 2 to July 4, 2022.
+This year, the Epcot Flower and Garden runs seven days a week from March 1 to July 5, 2023.
 Currently, Epcot is open from 10 AM to 9 PM.
 However, remember that park hours are subject to change, so be sure to refer to the My Disney Experience app if you’re planning a visit.

 When is the best time to visit the Disney Flower and Garden Festival at Epcot?